SOX 404 Compliance Considerations for Companies Exiting Emerging Growth Company (EGC) Status

 For companies that will exit EGC status and require an ICFR auditor attestation, planning should occur in the years and periods preceding “year-one”.
 It is critical that incremental steps be taken to ensure that the company’s SOX program can facilitate a smooth and successful ICFR review.

-The SOX burden for companies which require an auditor attestation of ICFR the first year after exiting EGC status is intensive and unavoidable.
-It is a “mindset” shift for the organization as the level of rigor, documentation, evidence expectations are significantly greater than before.
+The SOX burden for companies that require an auditor attestation of ICFR the first year after exiting EGC status is intensive and unavoidable.
+It is a “mindset” shift for the organization as the level of rigor, documentation, and evidence expectations are significantly greater than before.

 However, proactive steps in the periods leading up to “year-one” will often bear significant benefits including reducing the necessary SOX-related spend and the inevitable internal frustration associated with the increased requirements.
 Therefore, companies currently in the third year of their EGC status that meet or are expected to meet the SEC public float and revenue thresholds should initiate their increased control and documentation requirements before “year-one”, while still an EGC, will reduce the likelihood of significant deficiencies and material weakness and make “passing” SOX all the more achievable.